Guidance framework to apply best practices in ecological data analysis: Lessons learned from building Galaxy-Ecology

 Abstract

-Numerous conceptual frameworks exist for good practices in research data and analysis (e.g. Open Science and FAIR principles).
+Numerous conceptual frameworks exist for best practices in research data and analysis (e.g. Open Science and FAIR principles).
 In practice, there is a need for further progress to improve transparency, reproducibility, and confidence in ecology.
-Here, we propose a practical and operational framework to achieve good practices for building analytical procedures based on atomisation and generalisation.
+Here, we propose a practical and operational framework for researchers and experts in ecology to achieve best practices for building analytical procedures from individual research projects to production-level analytical pipelines.
 We introduce the concept of atomisation to identify analytical steps which support generalisation by allowing us to go beyond single analyses.
+The term atomisation is employed to convey the idea of single analytical steps as “atoms” composing an analytical procedure.
+When generalised, “atoms” can be used in more than a single case analysis.
 These guidelines were established during the development of the Galaxy-Ecology initiative, a web platform dedicated to data analysis in ecology.
 Galaxy-Ecology allows us to demonstrate a way to reach higher levels of reproducibility in ecological sciences by increasing the accessibility and reusability of analytical workflows once atomised and generalised.

 DOI